-Top 20 most expensive CSGO stickers in history | Dexerto.com
+Top 20 most expensive CSGO stickers in history - Dexerto

 Event

-Ever since the EMS One: Katowice (2014) Major, fans have been able to show their support for their favorite player/team via purchasing sticker capsules (introduced as part of the ‘Arms Deal’ update.
+Ever since the EMS One: Katowice (2014) Major, fans have been able to show their support for their favorite player/team via purchasing sticker capsules (introduced as part of the ‘Arms Deal’ update.)
 Each capsule typically represents a group of teams known as Challengers or a group of teams known Legends, a system that is based on the team’s previous Major success.

 It’s worth noting that as a general rule of thumb, stickers from older events have an increased price point than more recent events.
 And being the first-ever event to distribute these capsules, Katowice (2014) boasts the most expensive capsules available.
 A Legend capsule will set you back a whopping $1,400 (USD) and a Challenger capsule will cost a jaw-dropping $2,100, per CS.MONEY.

-So why are EMS One: Katowice (2014) sticker capsules so expensive in comparison to other events?
-Well this is mostly thanks to former North American outfit, iBUYPOWER, whose infamous match-fixing scandal versus NetCodeGuides saw four of the five-man roster receive a permanent ban from playing in Valve sponsored Counter-Strike tournaments.
+The huge jump in price comparing these is mostly thanks to former North American outfit, iBUYPOWER.
+Their infamous match-fixing scandal versus NetCodeGuides saw four of the five-man roster receive a permanent ban from playing in Valve sponsored Counter-Strike tournaments.

-Quite the story, eh?
-As a result iBUYPOWER Holos have soared in price and this has had a cascading effect on the results of the capsule stickers — with regular High Grade stickers even cost a pretty penny.
+As a result, iBUYPOWER Holos have soared in price and this has had a cascading effect on the results of the capsule stickers — with regular High Grade stickers even cost a pretty penny.

 Top 20 most expensive CSGO stickers